vimalloc/flask-jwt-extended/docs/options.rst

     Default: ``"csrf_token"``

+.. _JWT_REFRESH_CSRF_HEADER_NAME:
+.. py:data:: JWT_REFRESH_CSRF_HEADER_NAME

+    The name of the header on an incoming request that should contain the CSRF double submit token.

+    Note: We generally do not recommend using refresh tokens with cookies.
+See :ref:`Implicit Refreshing With Cookies`.

+    Default: ``"X-CSRF-TOKEN"``

 Query String Options:
 ~~~~~~~~~~~~~~~~~~~~~
 These are only applicable if a route is configured to accept JWTs via query string.

+.. _JWT_QUERY_STRING_NAME:
 .. py:data:: JWT_QUERY_STRING_NAME

     What query string parameter should contain the JWT.